Computational Reproducibility in Computational Social Science: Barriers Imposed by Computational Aspects

-In order to rerun the shared computer code to check for 3\textdegree CR, an external researcher must run the computer code in a compatible computational environment to the one used by the original investigator.
-And there are many variations in the computational environments that can prevent the code from running.
-A computational environment can have many moving parts and those moving parts can either stop the code from running or give different results.
+The diversity of computational environments overshadows the human component.
+Previous studies showed that most researchers run their analyses on their desktop or laptop computers rather than standardized computing environments \citep[]{hannay:2009:H}.
+Worse, the details of the computational environment used in the analysis is usually underdescribed.
+There are many variations in the computational environments that can prevent the code from running.
 As a simple model and considering only the software layer, \cite[]{chan:2023} list out four components that can vary from one computational environment to another: (A) operating system, (B) system components, (C) the exact version of the programming language, and (D) what and which version of the software libraries.
-It points to the fact that computational reproducibility is tacitly dependent on the computational environment the computer code is running on.

-To give an example: The popular R package \textit{topicmodels} \citep{topicmodels:2011} does not work on Linux if the underlying system component (Component B) of \textit{GNU Scientific Library} is not available.
-In some cases, the output depends on the exact version of a particular software library (Component D).
-For instance, many code snippets published in the software paper of the popular text analysis package quanteda ~\citep[]{benoit:2018} are not executable with recent releases due to a major rewrite of the software.
+For instance, many code snippets published in the software paper of the popular text analysis package quanteda ~\citep[]{benoit:2018} are not executable with recent quanteda releases due to a major rewrite of the software.
 One must use a release prior to April 2021 to run those code snippets.
+Hence, in this case issues with component D (exact version of a particular software library) prevent the code from running.